diegounanue/beer-me-e-commerce/README.md

 ```
 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-Added scss modules and tailwind
+### Add scss modules and tailwind
-Added test cases, configure the environment to use jest and react-testing-library to test the UI, with more time more test cases can be added to run use: npm run test
+### Add test cases, configure the environment to use jest and react-testing-library to test the UI, with more time more test cases can be added to run use: npm run test
-Separate the ui into components
+### Separate the ui into components
-Added a constant directory
+### Add a constant directory
-Added a custom layout
+### Add a custom layout

-Author: Diego Unanue - 2023
+## Author: Diego Unanue - 2023

 ## Deploy on Vercel